OpenEvalProject/evals/manuscripts/elife-09031/v2/manuscript.md

 In summary, the behavioural data showed that participants learned the basic identities of landmarks.
 There was a brief discrepancy in learning to recognise permanent and transient landmarks in the second and third quarters in favour of the permanent landmarks, but overall the rates of learning were similar.
 Participants possessed excellent knowledge of landmark permanence/transience by the end of the scanning, as well as landmark size and visual salience.
 They also demonstrated some knowledge, with variance across subjects, about the overall layout of Fog World, in the volitional navigation task.
 We next asked what underpinned this learning in the brain.

-## fMRI: permanent vs transient landmarks
+### fMRI: permanent vs transient landmarks

 We first examined the fMRI data by directly comparing permanent with transient landmarks across the whole scanning experiment.
 There were numerous large clusters of increased activity more for permanent than transient landmarks: one including left RSC and PHC (−21, −49, −8, z = 6.01; −12, −43, 1, z = 5.72), another including right RSC and PHC (9, −52, 4, z = 5.10; 30, −49, −5, z = 5.14), and others in left occipital cortex (−15, −88, 25, z = 5.78; −9, −85, 4, z = 4.95), left and right superior posterior parieto-occipital sulcus (POS; −3, −76, 40, z = 5.24; 15, −61, 19, z = 4.94) as well as left lateral temporal cortex (−51, −43, 4, z = 5.61), right occipital cortex (18, −88, 22, z = 5.50; 27, −82, 31) and posterior parietal cortex/precuneus (0, −34, 46, z = 4.89).
 No regions were more active for transient than permanent landmarks.

 Having established the brain areas that were more active overall for permanent landmarks compared to transient, we then investigated when these differences arose.
-By the final quarter of learning (the last three learning sweeps) there were significantly greater responses to the permanent landmarks compared to the transient in right (6, −53, 5; Z = 5.41) and left (−6, −55, 10; Z = 5.90) RSC, as well as right POS (9, −73, 31; Z = 5.01) and posteriorly in the left occipital lobe (−6, −79, −8; Z = 5.00) (
+By the final quarter of learning (the last three learning sweeps) there were significantly greater responses to the permanent landmarks compared to the transient in right (6, −53, 5; Z = 5.41) and left (−6, −55, 10; Z = 5.90) RSC, as well as right POS (9, −73, 31; Z = 5.01) and posteriorly in the left occipital lobe (−6, −79, −8; Z = 5.00) (Figure 4).
+There were also activations in the hippocampus (−21, −28, −11; Z = 3.71) and PHC (21, −37, −14; Z = 4.12) but at a reduced threshold (p < 0.0001 uncorrected; compared with the whole-brain FWE corrected p < 0.05 reported otherwise).
+The increased responses to permanent landmarks were even present as early as the third quarter of scanning (sweeps 7–9 of 12) in similar regions (right RSC: 12, −51, 3; Z = 5.31; left RSC: −12, −55, 6; Z = 5.72; left POS: −6, −76, 40; Z = 4.93; left occipital: −15, −76, −11; Z = 5.53), but not in the hippocampus or PHC.
+There were no differences between responses to permanent and transient landmarks in either of the first two quarters of learning.
+No regions were more active for transient than permanent landmarks.

 ![Figure 4.](https://cdn.elifesciences.org/articles/09031/elife-09031-fig4-v2.jpg)

 **Figure 4.:** (A) Shows activations in retrosplenial cortex (RSC) and posterior parieto-occipital sulcus (POS) at the default threshold of p < 0.05 (FWE).
 The colour bar indicates Z-score associated with each voxel.
 (B) Shows a plot of mean blood oxygenation level-dependent (BOLD) responses (±1 SEM) within the RSC cluster (circled in green).
-In the first two quarters of scanning, responses to permanent (blue) and transient (red) landmarks did not differ, but as subjects learned landmark permanence, BOLD responses increased for permanent landmarks with a corresponding decrease for transient landmarks.DOI: http://dx.doi.org/10.7554/eLife.09031.008
+In the first two quarters of scanning, responses to permanent (blue) and transient (red) landmarks did not differ, but as subjects learned landmark permanence, BOLD responses increased for permanent landmarks with a corresponding decrease for transient landmarks.

-## fMRI: all landmark features
+### fMRI: all landmark features

 We next broadened the analyses to also include the other landmark features by considering how fMRI blood oxygenation level-dependent (BOLD) signals related to each of the four principal components from the factor analysis.
 We examined whether or not they had any identifiable neuronal correlates, and if so, how they might have evolved over the course of learning.
 We used the principal component scores from the factor analysis rather than the raw behavioural data because this allowed us to have fully orthogonalized regressors in the fMRI analyses.
 To do this, we created factor score estimates for every landmark corresponding to each of the four orthogonal principal components and then used these values to generate parametric regressors for a whole brain fMRI analysis (see ‘Materials and methods’).
 This enabled us to examine activity that was linearly modulated by each factor.